eat-sleep-code-repeat-it/disaster-assistant/docs/DAGENT-presentation-1.md

 DAGENT is designed to help **mortgage companies** verify whether a property is located in a **FEMA-declared disaster area**.

-This verification is critical before offering disaster relief programs, especially for **government-backed loans**.
+This verification is critical before offering disaster relief programs.
 Traditionally, this process involves manually reviewing FEMA’s public datasets — which is slow, repetitive, and error-prone.

 **DAGENT automates and simplifies this process** using natural language input and AI-powered search over FEMA disaster data.